-POLICY SP5 RELEVANT OBJECTIVES: RELEVANT POLICIES: Spatial Distribution of Housing 3 MU1, MU2, MU3, H1, & HC1 MONITORING AIM: SP5 (a) To ensure the delivery of hou ising in accordance with the strategy MONITORING INDICATOR: ANNUAL MONITORING TARGET: The annual level of housing completions Under delivery of annual com pletions on two monitored against the Average Annual consecutive years Requirement (AAR) Total cumulative completions monitored Under delivery of completion s on two consecutive against the cumulative requirement years (Cumulative AAR) Land available for Gypsy and Traveller units Land Available - loss of land t o other uses ANALYSIS OF RESULTS:
+POLICY SP5 RELEVANT OBJECTIVES: RELEVANT POLICIES: Spatial Distribution of Housing 3 MU1, MU2, MU3, H1, & HC1 MONITORING AIM: SP5 (a) To ensure the delivery of ho using in accordance with the strategy MONITORING INDICATOR: ANNUAL MONITORING TARGET: The annual level of housing completions Under delivery of annual completions on two monitored against the Average Annual consecutive years Requirement (AAR) Total cumulative completions monitored Under delivery of completion s on two consecutive against the cumulative requirement years (Cumulative AAR) Land available for Gypsy and Traveller Land Available - loss of land to other uses units ANALYSIS OF RESULTS:

 In March 2020, Welsh Government announced changes to the way in which housing delivery is monitored.
-The changes to PPW remove the five-year housing land supply policy and replace it with a housing trajectory as the basis for monitoring the delivery of development plan housing requirements in Annual Monitoring Reports.
+The changes to PPW remove the five-year housing land supply policy and replace it with a housing trajectory as the basis for monitoring the delivery of development plan's housing requirement in Annual Monitoring Reports.

-To ensure the delivery of housing in accordance with the strategy, the plan now monitors the annual level of housing completions against the average annual requirement and cumulative completions against the cumulative housing requirement.
-The availability of land for Gypsy and Traveller units is also monitored.
+To ensure the delivery of housing in accordance with the strategy, the AMR monitors the annual level of housing completions against the average annual requirement and cumulative completions against the cumulative housing requirement.